dfstio/lease/README.md

 	yarn preparelease

-Results will be in the data folder in leaseproof.json and leasepublic.json, first value in leasepublic.json is Lessee's credit rating, second value is the roothash of SMT of Lessee's data from lessee-data.json, third is Lessee's Ethereum address and fourth is time
+Results of executing the circuit circuit/lease.circom will be in the data folder in leaseproof.json and leasepublic.json, first value in leasepublic.json is Lessee's credit rating, second value is the roothash of SMT of Lessee's data from lessee-data.json, third is Lessee's Ethereum address and fourth is time